-Now Courtney is a mom of the cutest baby girl and is onto a different part of her life.
+After a few ILP trips, Courtney is a mom of the cutest baby girl.
 Even though her traveling with ILP is done she shared with us how her time in China, Ukraine, Thailand, Romania and The Dominican Republic has shaped who she is as a person and who she is as a mother.

-One of the greatest parts about ILP is that you get to be in a group of other volunteers.
-This brings support and amazing new friendships while you are abroad.
-Courtney said that her ILP group really helped her learn how to love others which made a large impact on her, she shared:
+One of the greatest parts about ILP is that you get to be in a group of other volunteers — that means instant travel friends, a support system, and new friendships while you're abroad.
+Courtney said that her ILP group really helped her learn how to love others which made a large impact on her —

 How did teaching your ILP students help you prepare to raise your own children?